What is the Open to Export Action Plan Competition?

 The package also included 2 free places on an Institute of Export public training course worth £700.
 Each of the finalists got a year’s free small business membership with the Institute.

 Who can enter?

-The competition is open to all businesses who are looking to enter or continue entering new markets following the UK’s exit from the EU.
+The competition is open to all UK businesses who are looking to enter or continue entering new markets following the UK’s exit from the EU.

 Sponsors and supporters

 Bibby are the UK’s largest independent invoice finance company and a trusted financial services partner to over 7,500 businesses in the country.
 Through their network of 18 local offices, they handle annual client turnover of £5 billion and in 2016, and have advanced more than £3.1bn to UK businesses, helping them to grow.

 Thrive Digital helps brands and retailers to tap into the global opportunity made available by cross-border ecommerce.
 They do this by developing and implementing the most effective international ecommerce strategies for companies selling online.